Fast quantum computation with all-to-all Hamiltonians: Discussion and Outlook

-Our work also opens up interesting theoretical questions: Although our first main result Theorem \ref{thm:CZ} is asymptotically optimal by matching known Lieb-Robinson bounds, it remains open whether the W state could be generated in even faster timescale than our $T\sim 1/N$ protocol based on Theorem \ref{thm:CZ}.
-It also worth exploring whether our $\sqrt{N}$-speedup protocol for any circuit (Theorem \ref{thm:circ}) could be improved, either with a faster speedup or a deterministic construction that works for all inputs.
+It would also be interesting to determine whether some of our fast protocols can be further improved, such as the $\sqrt{N}$-speedup for arbitrary circuits or the $1/N$-time protocol for preparing the W state.
 Perhaps more interestingly, there could exist ways of processing information that are intrinsic to Hamiltonians and do not come from simulating any circuit.
 It is also unclear how to perform error correction if noise interrupts Hamiltonian evolution.
 We believe these questions could inspire fruitful investigations connecting many-body physics, computer science and quantum technology.

-\emph{Acknowledgement.}--- We thank Andrew Lucas for helpful discussions.
-We acknowledge support from the Stanford Q-FARM Bloch Postdoctoral Fellowship in Quantum Science and Engineering.
+\emph{Acknowledgement.}--- We thank Andrew Childs, Andrew Lucas, Zhengyan Darius Shi and Haoqing Zhang for helpful discussions.
+We thank Peter McMahon and Hongzheng Zhao for drawing our attention to relevant references.
+This material is based upon work partially supported by the National Science Foundation under award No. 2016245 and by the Stanford Q-FARM Bloch Postdoctoral Fellowship in Quantum Science and Engineering.

-\foreach \x in {1,...,32} {
+\foreach \x in {1,...,37} {

 \includepdf[pages=\x,angle=0]{supp.pdf} }